SharpCoder/fuzzyjs/README.md

 - javascript functions
 - the return keyword!
 - object creation via: prototypes
-- object instantiation (minus the constructor stuff)
+- object instantiation
 - anonymous functions as parameters
 - basic math: plus, minus, multiply (division is a different beast that I will implement later)
+- boolean logic operators

 More to come!